 Mysore, the heritage city and the city of palaces, located in Karnataka in south India is the mecca for Yoga teacher training in India, particularly Vinyasa and Ashtanga Yoga.
-Mysore has been the home and the centre of learning for many Yoga gurus for decades.
+Mysore has been the home and the center of learning for many Yoga gurus for decades.
 It is the place to do all types of Yoga courses in India.
-Some of the best Yoga schools in Mysore are Ashtanga Yoga, Mysore Yoga, The Shala and Mysore Mandala.
+Some of the best Yoga schools in Mysore are Ashtanga Yoga, Mysore Yoga, The Shala, and Mysore Mandala.

 If you are not looking for Yoga teacher training or Yoga courses, you can still visit these places.
 They offer demo classes or 1 to 2 classes to know about Yoga.
 Some even offer accommodation, weekly retreats or therapies that would rejuvenate you.
 Although Mysore is ideal to travel during the entire year, it gets hot during the summer between March and May.

 You can use the rest of your time to travel and explore in and around Mysore, as the city has plenty of cultural, historical, architectural and natural attractions.
 The city also has some great eateries to try local food in the old town area, which might certainly interest you if you are a foodie!

 You can rent bikes to explore Mysore, which is cheap and a great way to go around.
 Some of the bike rental companies where you can check the details and even book are Royal Brothers, Eeezee Rentals and Onbikes.
 You can enroll in walking tours to discover old Mysore, its markets, off the beat attractions.
 Check Royal Mysore Walks for more details on these tours.

 Yoga Retreat India – Rishikesh